Sebastian-gthb/insert-OptROM-into-BIOS/README.md

 # insert-OptROM-into-BIOS
 This Python code insert a Option ROM into a empty space into the BIOS ROM.

-Currently under construction!
+Status = finished and need to be tested with different types of BIOS

 The Script was initial designed to implement the XTIDE ROM into a Bondwell B310 BIOS ROM.
 This works well.
 For other BIOS ROMs the script should automaticly search and check all conditions to place an option ROM in to the BIOS ROM.
 The Script supporting automaticly search for the BIOS call to the function "SearchOptionRomAndCall".
 So we use this call to implement a new SubFunction that call the option ROM.
 This call came to the exact right time in the boot process to load option ROMs.
 The script supports Award, AMI, Phoenix, Pegasus and Vadem BIOS types.
-If you have found an unsupportet BIOS feel free to contact me and i try to implement this.
+If you have found an unsupportet BIOS (error message = No known pattern found for a call in BIOS.
+Manual disassembling and search required!) feel free to contact me and i try to implement this.

 To run you need the following files:
   * the script him self in the directory